MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 # Collaboration
 <!-- group norms summary -->

-**Summary**: These  group norms were discussed and agreed upon by the team, and will be used to build and maintain effective communication and collaboration.
+**Summary**: Norms were agreed upon and will be used to maintain effective teamwork.

 <!-- group norms list -->
 ## Our List of Group Norms